contagon/handbook/handbook/27-temple-ordinances-for-the-living.md

 * If they are being sealed to parents
 * If they are observing the sealing of their living siblings, stepsiblings, or half siblings to their parents

-### 27.1.7 Meeting with Members After They Receive Temple Ordinances
+### 27.1.7 Meeting with Members after They Receive Temple Ordinances

 Members often have questions after receiving temple ordinances.
 Endowed family members, the bishop, other ward leaders, and ministering brothers and sisters may meet with members to discuss their temple experience.